nicecop123/Multipersona_ChatBot/README.md

 - Select a Persona: On the left-hand side, you'll see a sidebar with a dropdown menu labeled "Select a persona:".
 Choose one of the available personalities from the list.

+> [!IMPORTANT]
-- Switch Personas: After selecting a new persona from the dropdown, it's crucial to click the "Switch Persona" button located directly below it.
+>- Switch Personas: After selecting a new persona from the dropdown, it's crucial to click the "Switch Persona" button located directly below it.
 This will reload the app with the new persona's settings, including a fresh conversation history, unique title, and dynamic UI elements.

 - Chat with the Bot: The main window will display the chat interface.
 Type your message into the chat input box at the bottom and press enter.
 The chatbot will respond in its selected persona.